DIAMOND JUBILARIANS

 Read Her Biography

 Jane’s journey began against the backdrop of sorrow, as her family coped with the loss of two young children, Leo and Patricia, to Scarlet Fever before her birth.
 Yet, her arrival brought a renewed sense of hope and blessing to her grieving parents, Charles and Margaret.
-Growing up on a family farm alongside her sister Annabelle and brother Howard, Jane quickly learned the values of resilience, hard work, and community that would shape her future path.
+Growing up on a family farm with her parents Charles and Margaret (O’Shea), her sister Annabelle, and brother Howard, Jane quickly learned the values of resilience, hard work, and community that would shape her future path.

 Education became both a guiding light and a gateway for Jane’s aspirations.
 She first encountered BVM sisters as educators at St. Martin Parish and high school in Cascade.